YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 ## Data Preprocessing
 We should clean data to remove meaningless data because properly cleaned data enable to do good text analysis and help in making accurate decisions for our problem.
-For cleaning text, we changed all words to lowercase, removed URL, HTML tags, Emojis, punctuation and ASCII codes.
+For cleaning text, we changed all words to lowercase, removed URL, HTML tags, Emojis, punctuation and ASCII codes [4],[5].

-Figure shows parital of original 'text' feature.
+Figure 6 shows parital of original 'text' feature.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.oridata.png)

+Figure 6.
+Partial data set of 'text' feature.

 **Observation:** We observed each instance has mixed data such as upper/lower cases, url, emojis.

-Figure shows changes after cleaned meaningless data.
+Figure 7 shows changes after cleaned meaningless data.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.cleantext.png)

+Figure 7.
+Partial data set after cleaning meaningless data.

 **Observation:** We observed there is removal of unnecessary data.

 We have a cleaned data through the previous step, but here are still a few ways that we can do to extract meaningful information from the cleaned data.
 We apply stemming or lemmatization to get normalized words.
-Natural Language Toolkit (NLTK)[ ] provides easy-to use interfaces for natural language processing.
+Natural Language Toolkit (NLTK)[6] provides easy-to use interfaces for natural language processing.

 ### Takenization

 Tokenization divides strings into lists of substrings.
 We can use library to find the words and punctuation in a sentences.
-The table shows changes after applying tokenization.
+The Figure 8 shows changes after applying tokenization.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.tok.png)

+Figure 8.
+Partial data set after applying tokenization on previous cleaned data.

 **Observation:** we observed the seperated words in each instance.

 ### Stopwords

 We remove commonly used words, such as "the", "a", "is", "in".
-Figure shows changes after applying stopwords.
+Figure 9 shows changes after applying stopwords.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.stopw.png)

+Figure 9.
+Partial data set after removing stopwords on tokenized data.

 **Observation:** we observed the removal of stop words.
 In first instance, 'out', 'for', 'more', 'set', 'me' is removed.